Charles E W Bean, Diaries, AWM38 3DRL 606/17/1 - September - October 1915 - Part 6

 muzzling him.

-"He thinks we're dying, does
+"He thinks we're dying', does

-he?" sd Bartlett tonight "Well, I'm
+he?" sd Bartlett tonight.
+"Well, I'm

-glad we're dyin' game!
+glad we're dyin' game!"

 Had from / Cornwall men - &

-also from / canopus - an a/c o /
+also from / Canopus - an a/c o /

 Falkland Is Battle.
-The Canopis sd
+The Canopus sd

-they must have bn abt 30
+tt befo they must have bn abt 30

-miles away when I coronet fight
+miles away when / Coronet fight

 started.
-They knew by wereless
+They knew by wireless

 from / Good Hope tt / cruisers were